VolodymirKharin/MeduzzenInternship/README.md

 2. Run app in container with command: docker run -p 8000:8000 app
 3. Use command: docker container exec -it --name sh
 4. Run test with command: python -m pytest

+.BE-4
+1. To create migrations need to use: alembic revision --autogenerate -m "migration"
+2. Then use: alembic upgrade head